koobedoc/lsutil/docs/mkdocs/index.md

     find <find options> -exec ls <ls options> \{\} \;

 with perhaps better performance and ease of use.
+Some unique functionalities are:

+- ignore files

 ## Installation